Information for patients

 Telephone and Webcam Consultations

-All Patients who meet the following criteria will be required to have a Telehealth consultation
+All Patients who meet the following criteria are eligible to have a Telehealth consultation

 has been diagnosed with COVID-19 virus but who is not a patient of a hospital; or